Fortune telling fraud: Bob Nygaard

-Beginning in 2008, Bob Nygaard, a retired New York City policeman became notable due to his work as a private detective investigating psychic fraud cases after his retirement from the police force.
+Beginning in 2008, Bob Nygaard, a retired New York City policeman became notable due to his work as a private detective investigating psychic fraud cases after he retired from the police force.
 Nygaard has claimed that the scope of this problem in the United States is very large.
 As an example, Nygaard discussed a case he personally worked where his client was defrauded of $900,000, and he was aware of another in which a woman was defrauded of $17 million by fortune-tellers.

-In 2018, CBS aired an episode of its show Pink Collar Crimes, titled "The Psychic Didn't See Him Coming" which told the story of Nygaard's investigation of "psychic" Gina Marie Marks' crimes over a period of 10 years.
+In 2018, CBS aired an episode of its show Pink Collar Crimes, titled "The Psychic Didn't See Him Coming" which told the story of Nygaard's investigation of "psychic" Gina Marie Marks' crimes for 10 years.
 Nygaard played himself on the show.

-A Skeptical Inquirer article reported that, as of February 2020, Nygaard had "helped to cause approximately forty self-proclaimed psychics to be arrested and successfully convicted" and had helped victims recover in excess of $4 million.
-Regarding the recovery amount, Nygaard said that the $4 million reflects what his clients have actually recovered as a result of his efforts.
+A Skeptical Inquirer article reported that, as of February 2020, Nygaard had "helped to cause approximately forty self-proclaimed psychics to be arrested and successfully convicted" and had helped victims recover over $4 million.
+Regarding the recovery amount, Nygaard said that the $4 million reflects what his clients have recovered as a result of his efforts.
 The criminal restitution orders, he says, were for much more.
-However victims are largely unable to collect on such orders given that self-proclaimed psychics rarely keep any assets in their own names.
+However, victims are largely unable to collect on such orders given that self-proclaimed psychics rarely keep any assets in their names.